TritonDataCenter/sdc-headnode/README.md

   - Optionally, to automate setup:
     - create a `build.spec.local` file with the following contents: `{"answer-file": "answers.json"}`
     - copy one of the answers.json templates: `cp answers.json.tmpl.external answers.json`

-    - see the 'Optional Coniguration & Automated Setup' section below for more information.
+    - see the [Build Specification][buildspec] and
+      [Automating Headnode Setup][autosetup] sections below for more information.

-  - `make coal` - this requires an internet connection, and will download images of all services.
+  - `make coal` - this requires an Internet connection, and will download images of all services.
 This can take quite some time.
 If this fails, please see the 'Build Prerequisites' and/or 'Debugging' sections below.